Home » Narrabri Lateral Pipeline

 Santos is committed to minimising the impact on communities, landowners, and the environment.
 Santos continues to consult with directly affected landholders, councils and the broader communities.
 We encourage people to engage with us so that we can understand their feedback and insights about the project.
 The project will require approval by the NSW and Australian Governments.

 Santos recently submitted the NLP Environmental Impact Statement (EIS) to the Department of Planning, Housing and Infrastructure (DPHI).
-DPHI will place the EIS on public exhibition from 20 November to 18 December 2025, inviting the community to review the document and provide feedback.
+DPHI has placed the EIS on public exhibition from 20 November to 18 December 2025, inviting the community to review the document and provide feedback.

 Project facts